Mike Capuano: 2014 gubernatorial election

 Capuano considered running for Governor of Massachusetts in 2014.
 On January 21, 2013, former mayor of Springfield, Massachusetts, and member of the Massachusetts Governor's Council Michael Albano endorsed Capuano to run, posting on his Facebook page: "while the Congressman has not made a decision to compete for the [Democratic] nomination [for Governor] at this time, it is not too early to make the case and encourage his candidacy."
 When asked in February 2013 whether he might run for governor, Capuano responded: "Part of me thinks that some of the more interesting, more important fights over the next several years might be conducted at statehouses around the country and not necessarily on Capitol Hill."
 In a statement in September 2013, Capuano announced he would not run for governor, and would instead focus on running for re-election to Congress.

 Personal life

 Capuano was named after his two grandfathers, and has seven siblings, one of whom died in infancy, and another who died of polio at the age of 5.
-Capuano married Barbara Teebagy in 1974, and together they have two boys, Michael and Joseph.
-He is the uncle of actors Chris Evans of the Captain America film series, and Scott Evans of the soap opera One Life to Live.
+Capuano married Barbara Teebagy in 1974, and together they have two sons: Michael and Joseph.
+He is the uncle of actors Chris Evans of the Captain America film series, and Scott Evans of the soap opera One Life to Live through his sister Lisa.
 In 2003, the City of Somerville dedicated a new school in Capuano's honor; the Michael E. Capuano Early Childhood Center officially opened in September that year.

 Capuano is a Roman Catholic.
 Before Pope Francis became pope and shifted the tone of the Church, Capuano used to fear that his mother would be embarrassed if he was ever denied communion because of his support for gay marriage and abortion rights.